IRS Standard Mileage Rates

-To deduct miles traveled for work, simply prepare and e-File your 2020 Tax Return on eFile.com and the eFile app will not only determine whether or not you can deduct your mileage, it will also calculate and report the deductible mileage on your return.
+To deduct miles traveled for work, simply prepare and e-file your next return on eFile.com and the eFile app will not only determine whether or not you can deduct your mileage, it will also calculate and report the deductible mileage on your return.
 The IRS mileage rate generally increases each year.
 To learn more, find the details and explanations about deductible mileage rates and expenses below.
 Then, let's go and do your taxes - get IT done on eFile.com!
 IT is Income Taxes.